kgunadhi/ToDo/README.md

 # ToDo
 A web app utilizing Flask and SQLAlchemy that acts as a dynamic to do list that updates start and end times as you complete tasks.
+Created at Cal Hacks 2019.